jbalmert/tdd-feedback/README.md

 ## Scenario 4
 **InvalidMovesAreNotAllowed**
 I already limit the moves that can be made to 9 (technically 10 if a client decided to send null).
 I want to prove that a square can only be taken once during a game.
 When an attempt to take a square more than once happens, I want an invalidMove event to occur.
 The event should include the player and square.
+I decided the point to validate a move is between TicTacToe and GameBoard.
+To insert something between them, I renamed GameBoard -> PlayingGameBoard and made a GameBoard interface.
+Now TicTacToe depends on the GameBoard interface and PlayingGameBoard is the implementation.
+To insert something between them, I created GameBoardValidation which may delegate to PlayingGameBoard if the current move is valid.
+Otherwise it will send the invalidMove event and stop processing.
+It defers to MoveValidator to determine if a move is valid.